 This stencil helps you make a beautiful presentation with your koliva offering.
 Place it on top of your smooth powdered sugar "canvas" and dust with cinnamon so that when you carefully lift the stencil the beautiful design will be left.
-Continue to embellish you koliva with borders made out of walnuts, almonds or raisins as desired.
+Continue to embellish your koliva with decorative borders made with walnuts, almonds or raisins as desired.

 6 3/4" diam.

 Koliva, also spelled kollyva, kollyba or colivă, is a dish based on boiled wheat that is used liturgically in the Eastern Orthodox Church for commemorations of the dead.